bsmity13/elk_DDHS/README.md

 This release (v0.2) was created in response to peer review and contains all data and code used in the resubmission.
 The repository is archived here:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7259278.svg)](https://doi.org/10.5281/zenodo.7259278)

+#### Repository version 1.0 -- Final

+This release (v1.0) was created after acceptance and updates final publication-quality figures.
+The repository is archived here:

+TBD

 ### Overview